 The SUP Modification requires that OWASA eliminate off-site odor from the WWTP to the satisfaction of the Council and regularly report to the Council on the progress of the off-site odor elimination program.

-Here is a link to our recent 2016 annual report to the Town of Chapel Hill.
+Here is a link to our most recent quarterly report to the Town of Chapel Hill.
+Information on the odor elimination program begins on page 7 of the report.

 To report odor from our Mason Farm Wastewater Treatment Plant, please call 919-537-4376 at any time.